Staubgeborener/Klipper-Backup/docs/automation.md

 ```

     !!! note
-        When making large edits where you might want to stop the service you can go into your service manager and stop the service below is an example of its location in fluidd.
+        When making significant edits you may want to stop the service.
+You can do so in the service manager of Fluidd/Mainsail.
+Below is an example within Fluidd of where to find the service manager.

         ![fluidd-service-manager](https://i.imgur.com/kOct70v.gif)